thiippal/abulafia/examples/README.md

 #### `training`

-Use the optional key `training` to set the skill level that the workers much achieve in [training](#configuring-training).
+Use the optional key `training` to set the skill level that the workers must achieve in [training](#configuring-training).

-Use the key `training_passing_skill_value` to determine that percentage of correct answers needed for accessing the actual task suites.
+Use the key `training_passing_skill_value` to determine the percentage of correct answers needed for accessing the actual task suites.

 The following example sets the training performance threshold to 70% for accessing the pool.